 I call this effort an Online Street Team.
 We are working with Brand Atlanta on developing relationships with people who have a passion for sports, restaurants, attractions, concerts, and nightlife in Atlanta to build a community on the ATL Insider.
 We find these groups hanging out on Flickr, Myspace, Facebook, Bebo, Orkut, Twitter, Second Life, Kaneva, and so forth.
 We listen, we learn, and we engage in conversations.

 However, even an Online Street Team needs some promotional items to distribute to the community.

 Brand Atlanta has developed an interactive game, “How Do You ATL” which not only allows participants to develop their personalized image of Atlanta, but as you play the game, it gives you personalized recommendations of what to do in Atlanta – and of course there is a grand prize give away.

 But we all know that the best relationships are developed in person.
 We need to get out and shake hands with people, look them in the eye.Those offline relationships can then be extended online.

 Last Thursday night Brand Atlanta and NetParty hosted a networking event at the Tongue & Groove in Buckhead.
 Our street team was there interviewing the guests in order to highlight their interests on the forum.
-Atlanta’s favorite citizen journalists, Amani Channel and Grayson Daughters helped guide the interviews as well as created their own video.
+Atlanta’s favorite citizen journalists, Amani Channel and Grayson Daughters helped guide the interviews as well as create their own video.
 We met many great people with great stories about how they ATL and look forward to continuing those relationships online.
 The next day we upload photos of the event and a YouTube video.

 Yeah, I know, I have a pretty cool job!